Icinga/icinga2/doc/10-icinga2-client.md

       vars.users_wgreater = 10
       vars.users_cgreater = 20

-      /* assign where a remote client is set */ assign where host.vars.remote_client
+      /* assign where a remote client pattern is matched */ assign where match("*-remote", host.name)
     }